stratosphereips/satellite-security-through-integrity/README.md

 ## About

-This repository was developed and is maintained by Bousquet Juan Ignacio mailto:juanibuqt@gmail.com, at the Stratosphere Laboratory at the Czech Technical University in Prague.
+This repository was developed and is maintained by [Juan Ignacio Bousquet](mailto:juanibuqt@gmail.com) at the [Stratosphere Laboratory](https://stratosphereips.org/) of the Czech Technical University in Prague.
 It contains the implementation and evaluation of security measures for protecting the integrity of satellite data in low-cost, open-hardware satellites.

 ## License